 Chevrolet’s “C4” Corvette produced from 1983 through 1996 may be the most unloved of the brand’s beloved sports car, but the final-year LT-4 powered swan song makes a compelling and affordable entry into Corvette ownership.
-A prime example is this 84K mile Polo Green over tan leather example listed earlier this week here on Craigslist in Vernon, Connecticut where the current caretaker is asking $14,999.
-Researching that price on the Hagerty Insurance Online Valuation Tool determines private seller has his C4 priced somewhere between the #2 “Excellent” appraisal of $19,100 and the #3 “Good” estimate of $10,700.
+A prime example is this 84K mile Polo Green over tan leather example listed earlier this week here on Craigslist in Vernon, Connecticut where the current caretaker is now asking $12,499, which is down from the original ask in June of $14,999 Researching that price on the Hagerty Insurance Online Valuation Tool determines private seller has his C4 priced somewhere between the #2 “Excellent” appraisal of $19,100 and the #3 “Good” estimate of $10,700.
 If you are serious about buying this Corvette, you can start the conversation by testing Steve at (860) 502-7863 and when you do please remember to mention you saw his C4 featured here on GuysWithRides.com.

 Hagerty Insurance provides a great overview of the 1996 Corvette: